ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ## Appendix

-### Connect with MetaMask
+### Connect with Core

-To connect MetaMask with your blockchain on the new Subnet running on your local computer, you can add a new network on MetaMask with the following values:
+To connect Core (or MetaMask) with your blockchain on the new Subnet running on your local computer, you can add a new network on your Core wallet with the following values:

 ```text
 - Network Name: testsubnet